cooperhatfield/ergonsideration/README.md

 ## Usage

+The program can be run by calling the `ergonsideration.main.setup_calendar()` function.
+Doing so will load all config files in the "ergonsideration/ergonsideration/Task Configs/" folder as tasks.
+In the future I would like to migrate this to an executable, but for now, clone the repo and run it from the terminal.

 Users can create custom "Tasks", which are configured to create a notification at a certain interval if the user is not busy.
 The user is considered "busy" or "available" based on scripts (called "Checkers") that check other programs for a status.
 For example, a user may configure a task which reminds them to look away from the screen every 20 minutes.
 For this task, they might add the "win_teams_status" checker, in which case the notification will not pop up if the user's is busy on Teams.

-The program can be run by calling the `ergonsideration.main.setup_calendar()` function.
-Doing so will load all config files in the "ergonsideration/ergonsideration/Task Configs/" folder as tasks.

 ## Implementing New Tasks